 The UK spends almost £16 billion on clothes and footwear every year.
 It’s a big industry with a few large companies that pay little or no lip service to environmental concerns.
 However, there are a variety of companies and retailers that do care.
 Spread your money around.
 Do your research and buy from a responsible ethical brand.

 If you can’t find what you’re looking for on our site then try a directory like Style With a Heart or Ethical Consumer magazine for guidance.
-Alternatively, try shopping for second-hand clothing and vintage pieces.
+Alternatively, you can follow sustainability creators such as Venetia La Manna or Besma (Curiously Conscious).
+Creators such as these not only offer up educational content on these topics but they also offer ethical alternatives.

 Buy something special